 Boston is famous for a lot of things: the Boston Red Sox, the Freedom Trail, Harvard and MIT, and the famous Boston Tea Party, the event that kicked off the American Revolutionary War.

 We spent almost one full week touring Boston and the nearby towns and we were amazed by how much there is to do here.
-In just Boston alone, we came up with a list of 31 things to do!
-Yes, I know, 31 is an odd number, but we just couldn’t decide what to eliminate.
+In just Boston alone, we came up with a list of 30 things to do!

 If you are planning a trip to Boston, here is our long list of things to do in the city.
 At the end of this post we have recommendations as to how to plan your time here, whether you have 1, 2, or more days to spend in this historic city.

 The Boston Go Card is an all-inclusive pass that gets you into most attractions in the city and in nearby towns, like Plymouth, Lexington, and Concord.
 It is available for 1, 2, 3, 5, or 7 days.

 We purchased the 5-day pass for $149 per person.
 During our visit to Boston, I added up the cost of all of the attractions we visited with the Go Card and our total was $259.
 That’s a savings of $110 per person!

 Plus, it is convenient showing your pass at the ticket booths, rather than paying by credit card or cash over and over again.
 And if lines are long, at some attractions you can bypass the lines by using the Go Card VIP lines or waiting in the shorter will-call lines.

 We ordered our pass online before arriving in Boston.
 Install their app on your smartphone.
 In this app you can access your Go Card pass and read about the 41 included attractions in the guide.
 At each attraction, just show the ticket attendant your pass via this app.
 It’s so easy to use.

 I recommend printing a copy of your Go Card pass just to have as a back up.